 - 1. In the "Line Config" dialog box, select the limit line. - 2.
-To shift the complete limit line parallel in the horizontal direction, select the "X-Off-set" button and enter an offset value. - To shift the complete limit line parallel in the vertical direction, select the "Y-Offset" button and enter an offset value. - 3.
-To shift the individual data points of a limit line by a fixed value (all at once): - a) Select the "Edit" button. - b) In the "Edit Limit Line" dialog box, select the "Shift x" or "Shift y" button and define the shift width. - c) Save the shifted data points by selecting the "Save" button.
+To shift the complete limit line parallel in the horizontal direction, select "X-Offset" and enter an offset value.

+To shift the complete limit line parallel in the vertical direction, select "Y-Offset" and enter an offset value.

+- 3. To shift the individual data points of a limit line by a fixed value (all at once): - a) Select "Edit". - b) In the "Edit Limit Line" dialog box, select "Shift x" or "Shift y" and define the shift width. - c) Save the shifted data points by selecting "Save".